7 Steps Involved in Effective Delegation [Explained]

 What Are the Barriers to Effective Delegation?

-The barriers to effective delegations are lack of trust, fear of failure, micromanagement, and poor delegation skills.
+Lack of trust, fear of failure, micromanagement, and poor delegation skills are barriers to effective delegation.
 Overcoming these obstacles requires emotional intelligence and personal development.
 It’s also essential for both managers and employees to evaluate themselves.

 What Are The Barriers To Effective Delegation